zpgallegos/zavant/v2/infrastructure/README.md

 cat build/lambda-response.json
 ```

 Override `LAMBDA_EVENT_FILE` with another JSON file containing `{"through_date":"YYYY-MM-DD"}` for a deterministic boundary.
 A successful invocation writes its daily manifest and any discovered source artifacts beneath `s3://<bucket>/lake/`.
-A function error is reported in the invocation metadata and CloudWatch log group `/aws/lambda/zavant-acquisition-daily-prod`; inspect both before enabling a schedule.
+A function error is reported in the invocation metadata and CloudWatch log group `/aws/lambda/zavant-acquisition-daily-prod`.
+For a new environment, deploy with `DAILY_SCHEDULE_STATE=DISABLED` until this smoke test passes, then redeploy with the schedule enabled.

+The first scheduled run should be verified in CloudWatch and against its S3 daily-run manifest.
+Alarms and a failed-event destination remain follow-up operational work.

 Deleting the stack does not delete the bucket or bucket policy.
 This is intentional protection for the raw lake.
-The function, role, and log group follow normal stack deletion behavior.
+The function, roles, schedule, and log group follow normal stack deletion behavior.
 Removing retained bucket resources requires a separate, explicit cleanup decision.